 This method may also incorporate small amounts of grain to provide depth to the beer.

-Overall, this procedure needs less equipment, space, and time, making it ideal for both rookie and experienced homebrewers.
+Overall, this procedure needs less equipment, space, and time, making it ideal for rookie and experienced homebrewers.

 Partial Mash Brewing

 This refined brew is best for folks who have successfully brewed using extract-only approaches.
-You need to have a firm grasp of the process and want to take things to the next level.

 At the same time, it takes only a bit more time, equipment, and space than extract-only brewing, making the switch simple.